 The U.S. Department of Transportation established four performance measures for transit asset management (TAM).
 The Sheboygan MPO worked with the one transit operator in the Sheboygan Metropolitan Planning Area (Shoreline Metro) to establish targets for three of the four measures (rolling stock, equipment and facilities; infrastructure only relates to rail transit, which does not exist locally).
-A 2022 TAM Plan was developed for Shoreline Metro in the process of setting these targets, and covers the period from October 1, 2022, through September 30, 2023.
-The Sheboygan Transit Commission approved the targets for Shoreline Metro on August 16, 2022.
-The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of the targets for the MPO at their September 8, 2022, joint meeting.
-The Bay-Lake Regional Planning Commission approved the targets for the Sheboygan MPO on September 9, 2022.
+A TAM Plan was developed for Shoreline Metro in the process of setting these targets.
+The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of the targets for the MPO at their September 6, 2018, joint meeting.
+The Bay-Lake Regional Planning Commission approved the targets for the Sheboygan MPO on September 14, 2018.
 The TAM targets are:

 - Rolling Stock: The percentage of revenue vehicles (by type) that exceed the useful life benchmark (ULB).
-This target allows for 13 percent of revenue vehicles and 0 percent of non-revenue vehicles to pass beyond useful life. - Equipment: The percentage of equipment that exceeds the ULB In the case of Shoreline Metro, "equipment" was characterized as the most significant equipment, or non-vehicle items with a replacement value of \$50,000 or more.
-These items include a

-- bus wash, a forklift, a hoist, and a scrubber, all located at the Shoreline Metro bus garage.
+This target allows for 36 percent of revenue vehicles and 0 percent of non-revenue vehicles to pass beyond useful life. - Equipment: The percentage of equipment that exceeds the ULB In the case of Shoreline Metro, "equipment" was characterized as the most significant equipment, or non-vehicle items with a replacement value of \$50,000 or more.
+These items include a scrubber, a hoist and a bus wash, all located at the Shoreline Metro bus garage.
 This target allows for 100 percent of Shoreline Metro's most significant equipment to pass beyond its useful life. - Facilities: The percentage of facilities that are rated less than 3.0 on the Transit Economic Requirements Model (TERM) Scale.
-Shoreline Metro's facilities include: its administration, maintenance, and storage facility (bus garage), and its transfer facility/station.
+Shoreline Metro's facilities include: its administration, maintenance and storage facility (bus garage), and its transfer facility/station.
 This target allows for 50 percent of facilities to pass beyond useful life. - Infrastructure: The percentage of track segments (by mode) that have performance restrictions.
 This performance measure does not apply to the Sheboygan Metropolitan Planning Area, as there is no rail transit in the area.

-Highway Safety Targets
+Safety Targets

 The USDOT established five performance measures for the Highway Safety Improvement Program (HSIP) within the National Performance Management Measures.
-WisDOT established statewide calendar year 2023 targets for each of the five HSIP performance measures in accordance with 23 CFR 490.209, which were approved at the state level on August 31, 2022.
+WisDOT established statewide calendar year 2019 targets for each of the five HSIP performance measures in accordance with 23 CFR 490.209, which were approved at the state level on August 31, 2018.
 The WisDOT statewide targets are:

-- Number of fatalities < 587.2 (a 2 percent reduction from the 2017 2021 annual average of 599.2); - Rate of fatalities < 0.937 per 100 million vehicle miles traveled (VMT, a 2 percent reduction from the 2017 2021 annual average of 0.956); - Number of serious injuries < 3,044.3 (a 2 percent reduction from the 2017 2021 annual average of 3,107.2); - Rate of serious injuries < 4.857 per 100 million VMT (a 2 percent reduction from the 2017 2021 annual average of 4.956); and - Number of non-motorized fatalities and non-motorized serious injuries < 364.0 (a 2 percent reduction from the 2017 2021 annual average of 371.4).
+- Number of fatalities < 555.7 (a 2 percent reduction from the 2013 2017 annual average); - Rate of fatalities < 0.915 per 100 million vehicle miles traveled (VMT, a 2 percent reduction from the 2013 2017 annual average); - Number of serious injuries < 2,967.6 (a 5 percent reduction from the 2013 2017 annual average); - Rate of serious injuries < 4.785 per 100 million VMT (a 5 percent reduction from the 2013 2017 annual average); and - Number of non-motorized fatalities and non-motorized serious injuries < 342.0 (a 5 percent reduction from the 2013 2017 annual average).

-The Bay-Lake Regional Planning Commission, as MPO for the Sheboygan Metropolitan Planning Area, agreed to support the statewide safety targets, which were approved by formal resolution on October 28, 2022.
-This followed several months of measuring these numbers and rates for the Sheboygan Metropolitan Planning Area, and concluding that the area had lower incidences and rates for four of the above measures than statewide averages, the one exception being non-motorized fatalities and serious injuries, which was higher than the statewide average for that measure.
-Greater education of motorists and pedestrians of all ages regarding safety issues in the Sheboygan Metropolitan Planning Area was also recommended.
-Commission MPO staff would also encourage the communities within the Sheboygan Metropolitan Planning Area to install protected bike lanes to make bicyclists and pedestrians feel safer.
-Commission MPO staff will work closely with WisDOT and will plan and program projects so that they contribute toward the accomplishment of WisDOT's calendar year 2023 HSIP targets.
+The Bay-Lake Regional Planning Commission, as MPO for the Sheboygan Metropolitan Planning Area, agreed to support the statewide safety targets, which were approved by formal resolution on December 14, 2018.
+This followed several months of measuring these numbers and rates for the Sheboygan Metropolitan Planning Area, and coming to the conclusion that the area had lower incidences and rates for the above measures than statewide averages.
+Commission MPO staff will work closely with WisDOT and will plan and program projects so that they contribute toward the accomplishment of WisDOT's calendar year 2019 HSIP targets.